ironwest/gtsummary_addin/README.md

 ## How to use

-After installation, tbl_summary addin willadded to the RStudio.
+After installation, tbl_summary addin will added to the RStudio.
 Create desired tibble or data.frame in the global environment, start addin, and select the tibble/data.frame.

 ## Next: